OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/02-multiple-leds.md

 ### Building the Circuit {#starter-kit-multiple-leds-building-the-circuit}

 Let's dive right into building our circuit.
-It's going to be essentially the same thing as the first experiment, but repeated six times over!
+It's going to be essentially the same thing as the first experiment, [but repeated six times over!](#starter-kit-blinking-led-hooking-up-the-components)!

 The GPIOs that are going to be used in this experiment are: